johnathanvman/F6/index.md

 				if(unit(s[2]).Slutty){
 					Entrys.push("I give SUB's cute butt a squeeze.
 She moans before slapping my hand away.")
 					Entrys.push("Instead of fighting SUB, I keep my distance, telling her all the naughty things I want to do to her.
 Her gaze stays on my length as I circle her.")
 				}
+				if(unit(s[2]).Clothing != "None"){
+					if(unit(s[2]).Clothing == "Skirts"){
+						Entrys.push("I get close, but instead of attacking I just playfully try flipping up her skirt.
+She lets out a laugh before getting serious again.")
+						Entrys.push("I do a series of rolls around SUB.
+Her thighs snap together once she realizes I'm just trying to peek under her skirt."+choose([""],[" She kicks me away, but only waits for me to stand instead of attacking while I'm down."]))
+						Entrys.push("I playfully try lifting SUB's chest wrappings, and she pays more attention to covering herself than fighting me."+choose([""],[" She tries acting pissed, but the smile on her face tells a different story."]))
+					}else if(unit(s[2]).Clothing == "Leathers"){
+						Entrys.push("I get close, but instead of attacking I just start undoing the straps of her armor.
+She pays more attention to staying dressed than fighting me.")
+						Entrys.push("I try to cop a feel of SUB's chest, but her leather armor leaves me unsatisfied.
+She blushes when I tell her I want to try again without the armor.")
+						Entrys.push("I nimbly undo SUB's belt and rip it free.
+She blushes as she struggles to keep her pants from falling."+choose([""],[" When she asks for the belt back, I toss behind me casually.
+She takes a wider stance to keep herself from becoming exposed."," When she asks for the belt back, I toss it to her and she hurriedly scrambles to put it back on with a smile platered across her face."]))
+					}else if(unit(s[2]).Clothing == "Dress"){
+						Entrys.push("I grab SUB's collar with both hands, and rip the front of her dress open.
+She's completely flustered as she tries covering her newfound cleavage!")
+						Entrys.push("I get close, but instead of attacking I just playfully pull her in for a quick dance.
+She matches my movements for a bit before remembering this is a fight...")
+						Entrys.push("I playfully try lifting SUB's dress, and she pays more attention to covering herself than fighting me."+choose([""],[" She tries acting pissed, but the smile on her face tells a different story."]))
+					}
+					if(unit(s[2]).Positive){
+						Entrys.push("I fondle SUB through her outfit, and she enjoys it for a few moments before pushing me away.")
+					}
+					if(unit(s[2]).Negative){
+						Entrys.push("I fondle SUB through her outfit, and she bites her lip as she shoves me away.
+She tries shouting at me, but her voice keeps catching.")
+					}
+					if(unit(s[2]).Funny){
+						Entrys.push("I fondle SUB through her outfit, and she gropes me back for a moment before pushing me away.")
+					}
+					if(unit(s[2]).Slutty){
+						Entrys.push("I fondle SUB through her outfit, and she gropes me back for a moment before pushing me away.")
+					}
+					if(unit(s[2]).Hungry){
+						Entrys.push("I fondle SUB through her outfit, and she bites her lip as she shoves me away.
+She tries shouting at me, but her voice keeps catching.")
+					}
+				}
 				Entrys.push("I embrace SUB, and whisper sweet-nothings into her ear.
 She hesitates for a moment before suddenly pushing me away.")
 				Entrys.push("I playfully spank SUB's behind and slip out of her reach.
 She rubs where my hand left its mark, her face flushed.")